Glycogen in humans: structure, role, localization, and energy yield

 Lysosomal degradation

 Although glycogen is synthesized in the cytosol, it is also found in lysosomes.
-Lysosomal glycogen may be the product of an autophagic mechanism, and corresponds to about 10 percent and 5 percent of total glycogen content of the liver and muscle, respectively.
+Lysosomal glycogen may result from an autophagic mechanism and accounts for about 10% and 5% of the total glycogen content in the liver and muscle, respectively.[41]

-According to one hypothesis, the degree of phosphorylation of glycogen would be one of the key factors in the regulation of its lysosomal metabolism.
-The degree of phosphorylation would be correlated with the age of the polysaccharide, acting as a quality control system: the increase in phosphorylation, leading to a decrease in solubility of granules, would be considered as a marker that directs glycogen metabolism toward lysosomal degradation, a process also known as glycophagy.
+According to one hypothesis, the degree of phosphorylation of glycogen is a key factor in regulating its lysosomal metabolism.
+This degree of phosphorylation appears to correlate with the age of the polysaccharide, acting as a quality control system: an increase in phosphorylation, which decreases the solubility of granules, is considered a marker that directs glycogen metabolism toward lysosomal degradation, a process also known as glycophagy.[5][42]

-In lysosomes, glycogen breakdown is catalyzed by the enzyme acid alpha-(1,4)-glucosidase (EC 3.2.1.20).
-The hydrolysis leads to the release of D-glucose.
-As the enzyme preferably hydrolyzes the α-(1,4) glycosidic bonds, it is not yet clear how the α-(1,6) glycosidic bonds are hydrolyzed.
+In lysosomes, glycogen breakdown is catalyzed by the enzyme acid α-(1,4)-glucosidase (EC 3.2.1.20).
+Hydrolysis by this enzyme leads to the release of D-glucose.
+Because the enzyme preferentially hydrolyzes α-(1,4) glycosidic bonds, it is not yet clear how α-(1,6) glycosidic bonds are cleaved.[43]

-The importance of the lysosomal catabolism of the polysaccharide is underscored by Pompe disease or type II glycogenosis, due to a mutation of the acid alpha-glucosidase gene.
-The deficiency of functional acid alpha-(1,4)-glucosidase leads to an overaccumulation of glycogen in lysosomes and vesicular structures.
-In its most severe form, this glycogenosis is fatal within the first year of life.
+The importance of lysosomal glycogen catabolism is underscored by Pompe disease, or type II glycogenosis, which is caused by mutations in the acid α-glucosidase gene.
+A deficiency of functional acid α-(1,4)-glucosidase results in the excessive accumulation of glycogen in lysosomes and vesicular structures.
+In its most severe form, this glycogenosis is fatal within the first year of life.[7]

 Coordinated regulation of glycogen metabolism

-• allosteric modifications, occurring on a time scale of milliseconds, are instantly reversible, and involve as effectors calcium ions, glucose, and metabolites that signal the metabolic status of the cell, namely, ATP, AMP and glucose 6-phosphate;
+• allosteric modifications, which occur on a time scale of milliseconds, are instantly reversible, and involve effectors such as calcium ions, glucose, and metabolites that signal the metabolic status of the cell, namely ATP, AMP, and G6P;

 Allosteric and covalent mechanisms are superimposed in the coordinated regulation of glycogen metabolism.[15]